Doctors explain psychological impact ditching masks will have on society

 WALNUT CREEK, Calif. -- Our masks were a symbol of responsibility, of protecting other people.
-Now that California is going maskless, is continuing to wear one a sign of vulnerability or even paranoia?
+Now that several states are going maskless, is continuing to wear one a sign of vulnerability or even paranoia?

 Doctors say there is psychology at play.